Harrison Jeffords

 While Colonel Jeffords was back in Michigan on a recruiting trip, the ladies of Monroe, Michigan, presented him with a new national flag to replace the regiment's original flag, which had been badly damaged in recent battles.
 Jeffords stated that he would defend the flag with his life.

 During the second day at Gettysburg, the color-bearer of the regiment dropped this flag, and as Colonel Jeffords advanced to retrieve it, he fought with the Confederate soldier who had seized the flag, as he grasped the banner himself.
-In the ensuing melee, Jeffords received a gunshot wound to the thigh and was bayoneted by a Confederate soldier in the left abdomen, a mortal wound for the 28-year-old officer.
-He died at 4 AM the next day, on July 3, 1863.
+In the ensuing melee, Jeffords received a gunshot wound to the thigh and was bayoneted by a Confederate soldier in the left abdomen, a mortal wound for the 26-year-old officer.
+He died at 4 am the next day, on July 3, 1863.
 His final words were said to be "Mother, mother, mother."
 Jeffords became the highest commissioned officer in the Civil War to die of a bayonet wound.
 His body was sent home to Dexter, Michigan, after the battle, where approximately 2,000 people attended the funeral of its beloved hero.
 He is buried at Forest Lawn Cemetery in Dexter.

 After the war, the regiment erected its monument on the battlefield near the point at which the colonel fell.
 Despite popular belief, the monument's image of the color-bearer is not a representation of Colonel Harrison Herbert Jeffords.
-Besides lacking Colonel Jefford's ever-present "goatee" styled beard, the soldier depicted does not have on the Colonel's uniform, but is actually outfitted according to post war army regulation.
+Besides lacking Colonel Jefford's ever-present "goatee" styled beard, the soldier depicted does not have on the Colonel's uniform, but is actually outfitted according to postwar army regulation.
 However, there is a verse inscribed in dedication to the Fourth Michigan's fallen leader, on the opposite side of the monument.